-Cat Behaviourist, Animal Communicator, Reiki Master & Pet Sitter
+Cat Behaviourist, Cat Sitter, Animal Communicator, Reiki Master, Author and Intuitive

-My thoughts on animal behaviour, communication and healing
+My thoughts on intuition, animal behaviour and healing

 We're Only Human, After All - Force-free Training and the Word 'No'